 This example shows the application of coverage analysis to a simple design problem and compares the coverage requirements for different metrics.

-In this example, use an MATLAB® Function within a Stateflow® model as a framework to execute a simple algorithm for determining when two rectangles intersect.
+In this example, use a MATLAB® Function within a Stateflow® model as a framework to execute a simple algorithm for determining when two rectangles intersect.

 The algorithm uses coordinates for the rectangles in the form of an origin, a height, and width combined together in a four element vector.
 The algorithm takes two rectangle vectors as inputs and returns a single Boolean output to indicate if the rectangles intersect.

-The logic of this algorithm is implemented in the M code copied below.
+The logic of this algorithm is implemented in the function rct_intersect.
 The first if statement checks for Y axis overlap, that is, if the first rectangle is completely below the second or the second is completely below the first.
 The second if statement checks for X axis overlap, that is, if the first rectangle is completely to the right of the second or the second is completely to the right of the first.

 Both Y and X axis overlap must be present for the rectangles to intersect.
 If Y axis overlap is not present X axis overlap is not checked.
 This logic can be structured using only a single if statement or broken into the following if statements.